 The decision about when to adjust positions should be based on several factors:

-- Your personal tolerance for risk and the boundaries of your comfort zone.
+- Your tolerance for risk and the boundaries of your comfort zone

 - The current risk (the amount you may lose) associated with holding the position and the maximum possible loss that you can afford without hurting your account.

-There's nothing wrong with using "premium-doubling" as the trigger for repairing a credit spread, so long as the original credit spread met certain criteria.
+There's nothing wrong with using "premium-doubling" as the trigger for repairing a credit spread, so long as the original credit spread met specific criteria.
 For example, the premium-doubling plan is most suitable when: